 Public University Institutional Evaluations

-The Higher Education Coordinating Commission is required by statute (ORS 352.061) to perform annual evaluations of public universities with a governing board in place.
+The Higher Education Coordinating Commission is required by statute (ORS 352.061) to perform evaluations of public universities with a governing board in place.
 The Commission may make recommendations to the Legislative Assembly regarding the ability of the university to meet academic goals and fulfill its fiduciary responsibilities.
 These evaluations include

 - A report on the university’s achievement of outcomes, measures of progress, goals and targets.